anandjoshi91/anandjoshi91.github.io/_posts/2016-11-03-An-Old-Letter.md

 >-- Raj , 23rd March 2003

 Tears rolled down the cheeks as he was intervened by his own past.
 In next five minutes, he dropped a resignation to his manager, something that he should have done 7 years ago.
 He called up Tanya to end the stagnant relationship, something that he should have done 4 years ago.
 And finally, he booked a single one-way ticket to Auckland, where his passion for wildlife beckons him ! - Something he could have only done by listening to his inner voice :)

+It is funny to see what an ```old letter``` can do in five minutes, what a person could not in a decade's worth of time !